vincentcoquillard/javaTalkProject/README.md

 We have to implement, using software development method, a chatroom a bit like whatsapp we called it "TALK".
 The group is composed by TSHIBUNZI Cippora Sagesse, COQUILLARD Vincent, TETU Raphaël, SIBONI Elie and CAZENAVE Vincent.

+READ ALSO : toRead.docx, integration_plan.docx, INTERFACE SPECIFICATIONS.docx

 Each of us had specific tasks for the project.

-TSHIBUNZI Cippora Sagesse: Role: UML, implementation, Client SERVER  Tasks:
+TSHIBUNZI Cippora Sagesse: Role: Preparator of the developing plan Tasks: UML, implementation, Client SERVER

-COQUILLARD Vincent: Role: Communication between database and software.
-Tasks:Programmation du lien avec la base de donnée and put the work on github
+COQUILLARD Vincent: Role: Developer.
+Tasks:Implementation of the link with the database and the display of the informations

-TETU Raphaël: Role: Design of the software.
+TETU Raphaël: Role: Developer.
 Tasks:Implementation of the messageWindow and all the design of the UI.

 SIBONI Elie: Role : project chief Tasks : check on every member the avancement made every sprints set the new objectifs

-CAZENAVE Vincent: Role: Interface implementation.
+CAZENAVE Vincent: Role: Developer.
 Tasks: Implementation of the ConnectionWindow, RegisterGUI, groupWindow; and messageWindow with Raphaël TETU.

 We chose to use the AGILE model using the scrum method for many reasons: